Carbon Neutral Biogas

 Our patented Kamsarmax bulk carrier

 Forward Technologies Corp. brings the answer to dry bulk cargo transportation worldwide.
-Our 5-year research and development has produced an award-winning globally recognized design with patented IP.
+Our five-year research and development has produced an award-winning globally recognized design with patented IP.

 generation, and the safe return to port.
 At the heart of our machinery arrangement are two Wärtsilä's 31DF engines, which provide both the propulsion and the electricity generation for our innovative bulk carrier.
 This arrangement replaces the traditional one-propulsion engine and three-electricity- generators plant that is found on bulk carriers for the past six decades.
 This ship is capable of global deepsea long range ocean trading on LNG.
 The Wärtsilä 31DF range of engines are world record holders for thermal efficiency.